 January 18 - January 28, 2018

-This drama explores the inextricable bond between faith and doubt when a steely nun accuses a beloved priest of molesting a child in her school.
+This drama explores the inextricable bond between faith and doubt when a steely nun accuses a beloved priest of inappropriate behavior with a child in her school.
 This riveting play, which was adapted into a film starring Meryl Streep and Philip Seymour Hoffman, won every drama award imaginable in 2005, including the Pulitzer and the Tony.

 Performances will run January 18, 2018 through January 27, 2018 at 7:30pm with a special matinee performance January 21, 2018 at 2:30pm.
 Tickets will be available December 18 online at www.leestreet.orgor by phone 704.310.5507.